groff_diff(7) — Linux manual page

 .hlm [n]

-Set the consecutive automatically hyphenated line limit to
+Set the maximum number of consecutive hyphenated lines

-a limit of -1.
-This value is associated with the
+n is -1.
+This value is associated with the environment.

-environment.
-Only lines output from a given environment
+Only lines output from a given environment count towards

-Hyphens resulting from \% are counted; explicit hyphens are
+resulting from \% are counted; explicit hyphens are not.

 Read hyphenation patterns from pattern-file.
 This file is